Divisive Thai ex-Prime Minister Thaksin returns from exile as party seeks to form new government

 Pheu Thai came in second in the elections but took over leadership in forming a new government after the surprise winner, the progressive Move Forward Party, was repeatedly rejected by conservative senators appointed by a previous military government.

-Move Forward’s reform agenda appealed deeply to many Thais, particularly younger voters who were disenchanted by 17 years of military-backed rule, but was seen as a threat by the country’s conservative elites.
+Move Forward’s reform agenda appealed deeply to many Thais, particularly younger voters who were disenchanted by nearly a decade of military-backed rule, but was seen as a threat by the country’s conservative elites.

-After more than three months without a new government, Parliament plans to vote Tuesday afternoon on Pheu Thai’s candidate for prime minister, former property developer Srettha Thavisin, after it formed an 11-party coalition including two parties allied with its former military adversaries.
-Pheu Thai has been heavily criticized by some of its supporters for backtracking on a pre-election pledge not to join hands with pro-military parties.
+After more than three months without a new government for Thailand, Parliament convened on Tuesday to attempt to choose a prime minister again.
+Pheu Thai’s candidate, former property developer Srettha Thavisin, was the only name nominated by his party leader Chonlanan Srikaew.
+Pheu Thai launched the bid to form the government after it assembled an 11-party coalition including two parties allied with its former military adversaries, holding 314 seats in the 500-member House of Representatives.

-Pheu Thai officials have defended the decision by saying it was necessary to break the political deadlock and seek reconciliation after decades of deep political divisions.

-“Although there are parties from the outgoing government in the coalition, all parties will work with Pheu Thai with efficiency and serve the best interests of the public,” Pheu Thai leader Chonlanan Srikaew said Monday.
-“The coalition parties will use this chance as a beginning to build love, harmony and reconciliation of the people in the country, and will work together to create prosperity for the country and the people into the future.”

-The Pheu Thai-led coalition holds 314 seats in the 500-member House of Representatives and needs some support from the non-elected Senate, appointed by a previous military government, to achieve a majority in the combined parliamentary vote.
+Srettha needs some support from the non-elected Senate, appointed by a previous military government, to achieve a majority in the combined parliamentary vote.
 Both houses of Parliament vote together for the prime minister under the military-implemented constitution, in an arrangement designed to protect conservative military-backed rule.
 Senators, like the army, see themselves as guardians of traditional conservative royalist values.

+House Speaker Wan Muhammad Noor Matha has allocated time for lawmakers to debate on the nomination before the vote takes place in the afternoon.
+Srettha did not run for office and the law does not require a prime ministerial candidate to be an elected lawmaker.
+Parliament also does not require him to be present at the vote.

+Pheu Thai has been heavily criticized by some of its supporters for backtracking on a pre-election pledge not to join hands with pro-military parties.
+Party officials have defended the decision by saying it was necessary to break the political deadlock and seek reconciliation after decades of deep political divisions.

-Thaksin came back briefly to Thailand in 2008 to face a court trial before fleeing the country.
+Thaksin was ousted while he was abroad in 2006.
+He came back briefly to Thailand in 2008 to face a court trial before fleeing the country.
 He has avoided returning over concerns he would not be treated fairly by the military-backed government and establishment that has long held a sharp animosity toward him.

-He has remained active in Thai politics, however, often making video calls to political rallies of parties backed by him.
+He has remained active in Thai politics, however, often making video calls to rallies of his supporters and parties backed by him.

 “Thaksin’s plans to return to Thailand were postponed after the election results were announced — this implies a strong connection between the election, formation of coalitions, and selection of the prime minister on one hand, and Thaksin’s personal agenda on the other,” said Napon Jatusripitak, a political science researcher and visiting fellow at Singapore’s ISEAS-Yusof Ishak Institute.